A dichotomy for measures of maximal entropy near time-one maps of transitive Anosov flows: Background

 We then {know} that for $m$-almost every $x\in M$ there is a {projective} measure $m_x$ (i.e., defined up to some scaling {possibly depending on $x$}) such that $m_x(M\setminus \mathcal{F}(x))=0$.
 Furthermore, the function $x\mapsto m_x$ is constant along the leaves of $\mathcal{F}$, and the conditional probabilities $m_x^\mathcal{B}$ along the local leaves of any foliation box $\mathcal{B}$ coincide almost everywhere with the normalized restriction of the $m_x$ to the local leaves of $\mathcal{B}$.

-{Finally, we note that if the foliation $\cF$ is fixed by some diffeomorphism (i.e., $f(\cF(x))=\cF(x)$) without fixed points, one can replace the projective measures by true measures using the global normalization: $m_x([x,f(x))_c)=1$ for all $x\in M$.}
+{Finally, we note that if the measure {$m$} is invariant and the one-dimensional foliation $\cF$ is fixed by some diffeomorphism (i.e., $f(\cF(x))=\cF(x)$) without fixed points, one can replace the projective measures by true measures using the global normalization: $m_x([x,f(x))_c)=1$ for all $x\in M$ where $[x, f(x))_c)$ is the segment in the center manifold between the points $x$ and $f(x)$.}